Benhinneinflammation - Rehcore AB

 Periostitis

-Symptoms of periostitis
+Symptoms of shin splints

 • Pain on the inside of the lower leg, especially during and after physical activity

-• In some cases, the area may feel slightly swollen or warm.
+• In some cases, the area may feel slightly swollen or warm

-Causes of periostitis
+Causes of shin splints

 Diagnosis

-Treatment of periostitis
+Treatment of shin splints

 Preventive measures

-When should I seek medical attention?
+When should I seek care?

 Recommended products

-Frequently asked questions about periostitis (FAQs)
+Frequently asked questions about shin splints (FAQs)

-How long does periostitis last?
+How long do shin splints last?

-Can I continue to exercise with periostitis?
+Can I continue to train with shin splints?

-Which shoes or inserts help best?
+Which shoes or insoles help best?

 Does compression help?

-What exercises are good to start with?
+Which exercises are good to start with?

-When should I seek medical attention?
+When should I seek care?

-Which products do you recommend first?
+What products do you recommend first?

 Text created by: